faheemsyed/backend_challenge/README.md

             attach to response header
     - For getCatsInfo route send correlationId to getCatsWorker.
     - For getDogsInfo route send correlationId to getDogsWorker.

     - In getCatsInfo.js include correlationId in the API response and the error handling
     - In getDogsInfo.js include correlationId in the API response and the error handling

     - Add Mocha Chai auto testing if I have time

+### Task 3 - Terminate the idle worker and recreate when needed
+Worker threads are used to process the requests.
+If the worker thread is idle i.e., any API haven't received the requests in last 15 minutes, it should be terminated.
+Generate a new worker when a new request comes.
+- Implement the logic to terminate the worker thread if it is idle for 15 minutes.
+- Create a new worker thread whenever a new request comes.
+- Log the worker thread termination and creation in the console.

+## Accepentance Criteria
+- Worker thread should be terminated if it is idle for 15 minutes.
+- Whenever a new request comes, a new worker thread should be created.
+- Logs should be printed in the console for worker thread termination and creation.
+- Explain the approach and document the list of files changed in the README.md

+# Changes Made:
+    - index.js
+        - /getCatsInfo
+        - /getDogsInfo
+    - generateNewWorker.js
+        - Added 'terminateIdleWorkers' inside 'generateNewWorker' function with setInterval to repeatedly check if worker needs to be terminated.
+        - Added 'lastActivity' property to monitor worker idletime.
+        - Added logic to clear setInterval after worker is terminated.
+        - Added logs for when worker is created or terminated.

+# Solution + Suggestions:
+    - The request is to terminate a worker thread if it's been idle for 15 minutes.
+To do this we will set an interval in generateNewWorker function to run every few minutes to check workers idletime.
+        If the worker has been idle for 15 minutes or longer we'll use worker.terminate() and kill the thread.
+We will need to add a property to the worker to monitor its idle time.
+        On creation of the worker or when the worker is used (/getCatsInfo or /getDogsInfo routes are used) we'll update/refresh the idle time.
+        After a worker is terminated we'll need to make sure the setInterval is cleared to prevent an infinite loop.
+        If the route is used after the worker is terminated, we will need to create the worker again.
+This logic will probably have to be in index.js
+        Finally, we'll need to log the creation and termination of all workers.

+# Todo: (ALL COMPLETE)
+    - index.js
+        - /getCatsInfo route check to see if worker has been terminated (getCatsWorker.threadId === -1) then generateNewWorker('getCatsWorker');
+        - /getDogsInfo route check to see if worker has been terminated (getDogsWorker.threadId === -1) then generateNewWorker('getDogsWorker');
+    generateNewWorker.js
+        - Log the creation of a new worker in console.
+        - Create lastActivity property for worker and set to Date.now()
+        - Every time worker receives message update lastActivity property to refresh idletime
+        - Create terminateIdleWOrkers function to terminate workers that have been idle for >= 15 mins.
+            - Create logic in terminateIdleWOrkers to use setInterval and check if worker needes to be terminated every (1 minute?).
+            - Log the termination of a worker in console.
+        - Create logic for worker on 'exit' to clear setInterval after worker is terminated to prevent the logic running even after worker.terminate().